TonyZhang2004/asl-gamblers/README.md

 ### **[Getting Started with Kaggle workflow](https://www.kaggle.com/competitions/titanic)**

-A competition for those who are new to Kaggle, press the "join competition" and follow the instructions to submit a prediction in ".csv" format
+A competition for those who are new to Kaggle, predicting the survivors on Titanic, just press the "join competition" and follow the instructions to submit a prediction in ".csv" format.